It’s a great time of year to fire up the barbecue and get cooking outdoors

 Here are my tips for getting ready for barbecue season

 - Check you have gas.
 How many times have you run out of gas in the middle of cooking?
-To avoid having to run off to the servo while the guests wait for a meal, check it now.
+To avoid having to run off to the servo while the family wait for a meal, check it now.